rithik/SpotifyMP3/README.md

 ```

 ### 2. Install the youtube-dl library.
 You can do this by following one of the steps below:
 a.
-If you have a Mac, you can use `brew install youtube-dl`
+If you have a Mac, you can use `brew install youtube-dl`<br/>
 b.
-If you have a Linux based machine, `sudo pip install --upgrade youtube_dl`
+If you have a Linux based machine, `sudo pip install --upgrade youtube_dl`<br/>
 c.
-If you have a Windows computer, follow directions at [https://rg3.github.io/youtube-dl/download.html](https://rg3.github.io/youtube-dl/download.html).
+If you have a Windows computer, follow directions at [https://rg3.github.io/youtube-dl/download.html](https://rg3.github.io/youtube-dl/download.html).<br/>

 ### 3. Now, install all of the required python packages.
 `pip3 install -r requirements.txt`.

 ### 4. Get your Spotify API credentials.

 a.
-Navigate to [https://developer.spotify.com/dashboard/login](https://developer.spotify.com/dashboard/login) and create an account.
+Navigate to [https://developer.spotify.com/dashboard/login](https://developer.spotify.com/dashboard/login) and create an account.<br/>
 b.
-Click "Create a client id"
+Click "Create a client id".<br/>
 c.
-Fill out the form.
+Fill out the form.<br/>
 d.
-You should see a client id and a client secret.
+You should see a client id and a client secret.<br/>

 ### 5. Get your Youtube Data API key.

 a.
 Navigate to [https://console.cloud.google.com](https://console.cloud.google.com) and create an account.
 b.
-In the search, search for "Youtube Data API".
+In the search, search for "Youtube Data API".<br/>
 c.
-Enable the API.
+Enable the API.<br/>
 d.
-You should see an api key.
+You should see an api key.<br/>

 ### 6. Run the following command and copy in the appropriate values into the `secret.py` file.